-English being an official language of South Africa, is a very important factor when making application to emigrate.
+With English being one of the official languages of South Africa, it is a very important factor when making an application to emigrate.
 It is thus far easier for South Africans to qualify and obtain employment.

-Such a young country actively recruits quality migrants who will make a sound contribution to its economy in various ways.
+Such a young country like New Zealand actively recruits quality migrants who will make a sound contribution to its economy in various ways.
 South Africans make up a large portion of the migrant applications processed each year, and we believe in general bring much to the country.

-It is a sad fact that South Africaís loss is New Zealandís gain as we see how many well educated, quality migrants depart each year to make a new life in New Zealand.
+It is a sad fact that South Africa’s loss is New Zealand’s gain as we see how many well educated, quality migrants depart each year to make a new life in New Zealand.

 Documentation must be complete, accurate and correct in order to avoid delays.
-This is the area in which most migrants fail, with a statistical failure rate of as high as 50 percent of those attempting the process without a licensed adviser.
+This is the area in which most migrants fail, with a high failure rate of those attempting the process without a licensed adviser.
 This could prove very costly and stressful as well as frustrating for those individuals.